virtualsquare/virtualsquare.github.io/distros/debian.md

 $ debuild -- clean
 ```

-In case byproducts of packaging has been left around:
+In case byproducts of packaging have been left around:
 ```bash
 $ git reset --hard
 $ git clean -f -d